-- Heat a large skillet, with a lid, over medium heat.
-Add the olive oil.
-Once hot, add the shallots and cook until soft, 2-3 minutes.
-Add in the Brussels sprouts, salt, and 3 tablespoons of water.
-Stir well, then spread the sprouts out in a even layer.
-Reduce heat to medium-low.
-Cover and cook for 5 minutes.
+- Heat a large pan with a lid over medium heat.
+Lightly coat the pan with oil.
+Add the shallot and cook until softened, 2-3 minutes.
+Stir in the Brussels sprouts, 3 tablespoons of water, and a pinch of salt.
+Arrange the sprouts in an even layer.
+Reduce the heat to medium-low, cover, and cook for 5 minutes.

-- Meanwhile, combine the mustard, brown sugar, and remaining 2 tablespoons of water in a bowl.
-Stir well.
+- Meanwhile, whisk the mustard, sugar, and remaining 2 tablespoons of water together in a small bowl.

-- Check the sprouts after 5 minutes; they should be bright green.
-Add in the mustard sauce and a few cranks of black pepper.
-Stir well.
-Cover, reduce heat to low, and cook another 2-3 minutes.
+- When ready, the sprouts should be bright green.
+Stir in the mustard sauce and a few cranks of black pepper.
+Cover, reduce the heat to low, and cook for 2-3 minutes.

 The version my family makes has double the amount of sugar.
 I think the sweetness is why so many people like it.
 Mike and I thought it was almost too sweet though, which is why I’ve reduced the amount in the recipe above.